janikuhno/misc/README.md

-### Miscellaneous collection of small programs
+### Miscellaneous collection of small programs, data structures, and algorithms
-Mostly using this for learning and testing different approaches and languages.
+A collection of various small programs, data structures, and algorithms I've made.
+Mostly used to learn data structures and algorithms in JavaScript.

 # To add
-+ Node
 + Linked List
 + Queues
 + Stacks